ziadhorat/MyNorminette/README.md

 ###### Displays total Lines/Errors

 ### Detects

-Incorrect header (Based on no. of lines)
+Empty lines (Gives error if there at 2 '\n' next to each other) Incorrect header (Based on no. of lines)

 Empty line after header (Only checks if header is perfect)